 Apply your defensive driving techniques by being clear with your indicators and move according to your signals.
 Don’t suddenly change your mind and act in a way that confuses other drivers.
 Don’t indicate a left turn and then turn right or vice versa.
 Make sure your indicators cancel after your maneuver so you don’t drive for miles with a meaningless signal that only confuses other traffic.

 Know Where You Are Going

 As part of driving defensively, it is a good habit to always signal your intent, particularly when making lane changes or turns.
-Even on a an apparently lonely road at night it is good practice to signal your intent.
+Even on an apparently lonely road at night, it is good practice to signal your intent.

 A key aspect of defensive driving techniques is slowing down or stopping.
 You can warn following drivers of your intent to slow down or stop by tapping the brake pedal once or twice to flash your brake lights.
 The flash of the brake lights will alert following drivers to what you intend and this is particularly important if a following driver is approaching quickly.

 Signaling your intent early and clearly is a key to staying out of trouble on the road.
 Being predictable is not only part of your arsenal of defensive driving techniques, but also enables other drivers to know what you are doing.
 This allows them to anticipate your moves and allows valuable time to adopt their own defensive driving tactics.